ucladevx/BPool-deprecated/README.md

 This call will create a new branch and switch to that branch at time of creation

-Then when you are done with this feature or want to integrate into master, add and commit your changes:
+Then when you want to save the state of your code, add and commit your changes:

 ```
 git add -A